jack898/ecobite/README.md

 # [EcoBite](https://jack898.github.io/ecobite/)
 This is a React web application featuring a user-friendly, interactive calculator for carbon emissions from various protein sources.
 After the user provides their protein consumption quantities, it shows total carbon emissions, a detailed breakdown by protein type, and two comparison metrics; miles driven by car, and hours using a desktop computer.

 This is a final project for ENV-12: Climate Action at Tufts University, in Fall 2024.
+Our final project also involved surveying people before and after using this tool--the analysis of our survey is in the repo as report.pdf.

 ## Usage
 Visit [the GitHub pages website](https://jack898.github.io/ecobite/) to use the calculator.